-Tod Sloan teaches seminars on life span development, the social context of counseling, dialogue practices, social theory, and critical psychology.
-He coordinates Project Dialogue, part of the Graduate School’s Center for Community Engagement.
-He is co-coordinator for Lewis & Clark’s new certificate in Ecopsychology in Counseling.
+Tod Sloan served as Professor of Counseling Psychology from 2004 to 2018.
+He taught seminars on the social context of counseling, dialogue practices, social theory, advocacy and activism.
+He identifies professionally as a community psychologist and is an internationally-recognized advocate for critical psychology.

 Sloan’s current scholarship involves developing systems to support activists and change agents in grassroots ecological and social justice organizations.
-Currently, he focuses on how activists can reach the mainstream more effectively in order to fortify the movements for real democracy and economic justice.
+He focuses on how activists can reach the mainstream more effectively in order to fortify movements for real democracy and economic justice.
 For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization and the Cascadia Center for Social Ecology.
 He also helps organize counselors and therapists to support each other in making human service agencies more effective and humane - see Portland Mental Health Workers Collective.
 Recently, he was instrumental in the founding of Portland’s Social Justice Action Center.

 Sloan was trained in personality theory, counseling, and psychodynamic psychotherapy at the University of Michigan.
 He taught psychology at the University of Tulsa from 1982 to 2001, where he founded the Center for Community Research and Development in 1998 and served as department chair from 1999 to 2001.
 From 2001 to 2005, Sloan served as the national co-coordinator for Psychologists for Social Responsibility, an advocacy organization that mobilizes and equips psychologists for peacebuilding and social justice work.
 He joined Lewis and Clark’s Graduate School of Education and Counseling as Professor in 2004 and served as Chair of the Department of Counseling Psychology from 2004 to 2010.

 Sloan is the author of two books: Life Choices: Understanding Dilemmas and Decisions and Damaged Life: The Crisis of the Modern Psyche.
 In these books, he develops a psychodynamic perspective on ideological processes in personal decisions and social relations.
 In particular, he focuses on issues related to consumerism, citizenship, and relationships as well as on the psychosocial conditions for sustainable development and deeper democracy.